At a glance

 How Long Does it Take for Inositol Powder to Work?

-For concerns like PCOS, insulin resistance or fertility, most study participants tend to see results up to 3 months after introducing the supplement.
+For concerns like PCOS, insulin resistance or fertility, most women in clinical study see the biggest metabolic and hormonal breakthroughs at the 3 months mark.

 Of course, every-body is different, and some may take longer than others for the results to set in.